Manhattan’s MIFUNE perfectly weaves Japanese tradition and French culture for a delectable eating experience

 He first started his culinary school education in Osaka, Japan.
 He eventually landed in New York, at MIFUNE.

-The restaurant is named for the famed Japanese action-film star Toshiro Mifune, frequently credited with influencing moder-day star directors.
+The restaurant is named for the famed Japanese action-film star Toshiro Mifune, frequently credited with influencing modern-day star directors.

 MIFUNE is on a quest for culinary excellence, earning coveted Michelin recognition in the U.S.